-1. Park the machine on a level surface, disengage the power take off (PTO), set the parking brake, and turn the ignition key to off.
+1. Park the machine on a level surface, disengage the power take off (PTO), set the parking brake, and turn the ignition key to "OFF" to stop the engine.
 Remove the key.
 2. Tilt the seat up.
-3. Clean around the transaxle dipstick (Fig. 37) so dirt cannot fall into the filler hole and damage the transaxle.
+3. Clean around the transaxle dipstick (Fig. 35) so dirt cannot fall into the filler hole and damage the transaxle.

-1. Transaxle dipstick 4.
-Pull out the dipstick and wipe the metal end clean (Fig. 37).
-5. Slide the dipstick fully into the filler tube (Fig. 24).
+1. Transaxle dipstick

+4. Pull out the dipstick and wipe the metal end clean (Fig. 35).
+5. Slide the dipstick fully into the filler tube (Fig. 21).
 Pull the dipstick out and look at the metal end.
-When transaxle is cold oil should be at the full line on the dipstick (Fig. 37).
-6. If oil level is low, slowly pour only enough oil into the filler tube to raise the level to the full mark.
+When transaxle is cold oil should be at the "Full" line on the dipstick (Fig. 35).
+6. If oil level is low, slowly pour only enough oil into the filler tube to raise the level to the "FULL" mark.

-Important Do not fill above the full line as fluid may overflow when operating.
+Important Do not fill above the "Full" line as fluid may overflow when operating.